amadeus4dev/developer-guides/docs/resources/flights.md

 You can see the process step to step in this [video tutorial](https://www.youtube.com/watch?v=OEX7k6d52Ic&feature=youtu.be).

-If you are interested in knowing more about ticket issuing in travel industry please check out this [article](https://developers.amadeus.com/blog/what-is-air-ticketing).
+If you are interested in knowing more about issuing tickets in travel industry, please check out this [article](https://developers.amadeus.com/blog/what-is-air-ticketing).

 ## Issue a ticket